uzulla/yancha-lingr-bot/README.md

-yancha twitter bot
+yancha lingr bot
 =====

-1. get tweet by twitter stream
+1. get chat from Lingr.
 2. post to yancha